 Parties are about the people, so having something for everyone is inclusive and kind.
 You might not like almonds or olives or blue cheese, but lots of people do, so think about serving items outside your comfort zone that you know your friends might enjoy.
 I’m not saying you need to serve something you are religiously or ethically uncomfortable with, but go a little wild with the appetizers and save the safe stuff for the main meal.

-How to Choose the Best Cheese for an Appetizer Tray
+How to Choose the Best Cheese for a Graze Board

 A great cheese plate has 4 types of cheese: hard, aged, soft, and blue.